medic/cht-core/config/sample_config_tests/README.md

 The tasks are returned in an array.
 The task object has the details about the original contact, report, etc… This all can be asserted on using chai’s assertion.

-Note: Tests should be written in a TDD format.
+_Note: Tests should be written in a TDD format.
 Write a test first and see it fail.
-Write a task that makes the test pass.
+Write a task that makes the test pass._
-Running against legacy rules structure:

 ## Legacy Rules Testing: